 The dairy industry is one of the most regulated industries in agriculture.
-Farmers take many steps to protect the land, water and air around them, for the well-being of their communities, their cows and their own families.
-Many farmers go above and beyond the regulations because they want to pass on the best possible farm to their children.
+Farmers take many steps to protect the land, water and air around them.
+They do this for the well-being of their communities, their cows and their own families.
+Many farmers go above and beyond the regulations because they want to sustain their farm for generations to come.

-Here are a few ways they do that.
+Here are a few ways dairy farmers protect the environment:

 Dairy farmers keep the air clean.